 that included heavy gloves and he was trying to tune the receiver while

 probably being shot at.
-Operating the BC-348 today, adjacent frequency
+When operating the BC-348 today, adjacent

-Crystal Filter and zero the carrier of the received station (if you're
+switching on the Crystal Filter and zero the carrier of the received

 Using the ART-13 on the Ham Bands Today